sv8911/Advanced-Neural-Network-Architecture-for-Brain-Lesion-Identification-/README.md

 # Advanced Neural Network Architecture for Brain Lesion Identification

-This repository contains the research paper **“Advanced Neural Network Architecture for Brain Lesion Identification”** by Vaibhav Parihar, Shreya Abraham Varghese, and Dr. Babu S. The paper focuses on leveraging Convolutional Neural Network (CNN) models for rapid and accurate brain tumor (lesion) detection using MRI scans.
+This repository contains the research paper **“Advanced Neural Network Architecture for Brain Lesion Identification”** by Vaibhav Parihar, Shreya Abraham Varghese, and Dr. Babu S(Faculty).
+The paper focuses on leveraging Convolutional Neural Network (CNN) models for rapid and accurate brain tumor (lesion) detection using MRI scans.

 ---